NATO ministers discuss boosting Ukraine — and avoiding a wider war

 U.S. Defense Secretary Lloyd Austin emphasized the United States’ “ironclad” commitment to NATO’s Article 5, which requires members to go to the defense of any member that comes under attack.

-The United States is expected to press allies to help expand the arsenal of weapons available to Ukrainian forces, after coming under fire for scuttling Poland’s attempts to transfer MiG-29 fighter planes to Ukraine.
-U.S. officials say they are particularly keen to procure the transfer of more sophisticated air defenses, such as the Russian-made S-300 system which several NATO countries possess in their arsenals.
+The United States is expected to press allies to help expand the arsenal of weapons available to Ukrainian forces after being criticized for scuttling Poland’s attempts to transfer MiG-29 fighter planes to Ukraine.
+U.S. officials say they are particularly keen to procure the transfer of more sophisticated air defenses, such as the Russian-made S-300 system, which several NATO countries possess in their arsenals.

-The NATO ministers will also discuss a number of concrete measures to reinforce allies’ security for the longer term.
+The NATO ministers will also discuss concrete measures to reinforce allies’ security for the longer term.
 That could include deploying “substantially more forces in the eastern part of the alliance,” Stoltenberg noted on Tuesday in remarks ahead of the meeting, as well as increased air and naval deployments and strengthened air and missile defense systems.

 That will require major increases in defense spending by allied countries, he stressed — something the United States has been demanding for years and which now appears more likely in light of the new threat posed by Russia.

-Note: A previous version of this article misstated U.S. Defense Secretary Lloyd Austin's name.
-The article has been corrected.